Trip hammer: Types

 The belly helve hammer was the kind normally found in a finery forge, used for making pig iron into forgeable bar iron.
 This was lifted by cams striking the helve between the pivot and the head.
 The head usually weighed quarter of a ton.
 This was probably the case because the strain on a wooden helve would have been too great if the head were heavier.

 The nose helve hammer seems to have been unusual until the late 18th or early 19th century.
 This was lifted beyond the head.
 Surviving nose helves and those in pictures appear to be of cast iron.

 Demise

 The steam-powered drop hammer replaced the trip hammer (at least for the largest forgings).
-James Nasmyth invented it in 1839 and patented in 1842.
-However, by then forging had become less important for the iron industry, following the improvements to the rolling mill that went along with the adoption of puddling from the end of the 18th century.
-Nevertheless, hammers continued to be needed for shingling.
+James Nasmyth invented it in 1839 and patented it in 1842.